pythonarcade/arcade/doc/tutorials/resource_handlers/index.rst

     arcade.resources.add_resource_handler("my_resources", "/home/users/username/my_game/my_first_res_folder/")
     arcade.resources.add_resource_handler("my_resources", "/home/users/username/my_game/my_second_res_folder/")

-In this case, Arcade will search for a requested resources through each of the added directories, starting with the last added first.
+When multiple directories are added to a single resource handler, Arcade will search through the added directories until it locates the requested resource.
+Here, Arcade will start it's search in the last added directory first, in this case ``my_second_res_folder``.
+If the requested resource is not present within ``my_second_res_folder`` it will then move onto the directories added before it, in this case, ``my_first_res_dir``.

 .. _resource_handlers_one_file_builds: